 Relate to any of these?
 These statements reflect beliefs about who you are.
 The person who says, “I hate exercise” believes that they just aren’t the type of person who likes to be active, could never love a physical activity, and therefore will always find exercise an unpleasant chore.
 These are “dead end” beliefs because they rob you of the opportunity to change.
 The belief implies “this is who I am.”
 You can’t change who you are….right?

-In this post I challenge you to recognize any “dead end” beliefs and to understand the enormous impact they may be having on your progress.
+I challenge you to recognize any “dead end” beliefs and to understand the enormous impact they may be having on your progress.

 The Fundamental Attribution Error suggests that we are more likely to explain our own behavior as a result of our circumstances than our personality, whereas we are more likely to explain someone else’s behavior as a result of their personality, rather than their circumstances.
 For example, when I pass an acquaintance on the street and give her only an abrupt “hello” and keep walking, I would recognize my abruptness as a result of my running late for an important meeting rather than because I’m a rude person.
 The acquaintance however, might be more likely to think “She is so rude!” than to wonder if perhaps I’m late for a meeting or in some other harried circumstance.
 We give ourselves a bigger break than we give other people.
 The error is in weighing personality so heavily in our explanations of other people’s behavior when their circumstances likely provide a better explanation.
 The Fundamental Attribution Error is a “dead end” belief.